Milbooru

 After World War II, both East and West German militaries adopted helmets unrelated to the archetypical German helmet designs from the world wars, but continued to refer to the new models as Stahlhelm.
 The WWII era Stahlhelm continued to be used by police and border guards in West Germany until the 1990s, when they were replaced by modern kevlar helmets.

-Due to it's association with Nazi Germany, and potential design drawbacks, the Stahlhelm and its' silhouette fell out of favor after ww2.
+Due to its association with Nazi Germany, and potential design drawbacks, the Stahlhelm and its silhouette fell out of favor after world war 2.
 But it has persisted in a small number of countries.

 The following tags are aliased to this tag: stahlhelm (learn more).